Power Up 2022 AT Conference and Expo

 In this session, learn how CaptionMate, a free app, has revolutionized captioning for individuals with hearing loss.
 Using AI (Artificial Intelligence) and ASR (Automatic Speech Recognition) captioning of live cell phone calls has finally taken a giant technological leap forward into the 21st century.
 Now consumers with hearing loss can experience a truly functional equivalent phone call for the first time.
 We will discuss this new technology and how it is being applied using the CaptionMate app, the general state of the captioning today, current regulations surrounding the captioning industry and much more.
 Join a CaptionMate team with over 32 years of experience demonstrate how they continue to break down barriers and lead the industry into the future.

-E3 – What Would You LIke To Do?
-Control Your Computer With Jaws and Leasey
+E3 – What Would You Like To Do?
+Control Your Computer With Jaws and Leasey (Also available as a virtual session) - Salon E

 By Brett Wilhelm